Selling a UK property from abroad

 If you’re an expat selling UK property, you have a few different options:

-If you’re looking for a quick house sale, a sale to a genuine cash home buying company is by far the quickest and easiest option.
-The sale can be completed in just 7 days, if required, and the whole process will be managed by the company, making it completely stress-free for you.
-A house sale to a cash home buying company is also guaranteed, so there’s no danger of it falling through – something that sadly happens to around a third of property sales on the open market.
+If you’re looking for a quick house sale, a genuine cash home buying company is by far the quickest and easiest option.
+The sale can be completed in just 7 days, if required.
+The whole process will be managed by the company, making it completely stress-free for you.
+A house sale to a cash home buying company is also guaranteed.
+This means there’s no danger of it falling through – something that sadly happens to around a third of property sales on the open market.

 Property auctions offer the benefit of a definite time period, so you know your property won’t sit on the market for months on end.
-It is worth keeping in mind, however, that only around 70% of properties sell at auction, so you’d need to think about what you’d do with the property if the auction wasn’t successful.
+It is worth keeping in mind, however, that only around 70% of properties sell at auction.
+You’d need to think about what you’d do with your property if the auction didn’t result in a successful sale.

 Open market sale via estate agent

 If you’ve sold a property before, the chances are you sold it on the open market using an estate agent.
-Open market sales are the most common method of property sale, but they are also the method that takes the longest, is the most unpredictable and requires most input from the property owner.
+Open market sales are the most common method of property sale.
+It is also, however, the method that takes the longest.
+An open market sale is unpredictable and requires a lot of input from the property owner.

 Do I have to come back to the UK to sell my house if I live overseas?

 No, advances in technology and modernised working practices mean that it should be possible to conduct most property sales without needing to return to the UK.